Cyberduck

 Step 1: Download and Install Cyberduck

-To get started with Cyberduck, simply download the latest version from the official website and follow the installation prompts.
+To get started with Cyberduck, simply download the latest version from the official website and follow the installation instructions.
+Cyberduck is available for both Windows and macOS.

 System Requirements